puppetlabs/puppet-specifications/language/resource-api/README.md

 Once all of that is in place, instead of the `set` method, the provider needs to implement the `create`, `update` or `delete` methods:

 * `create(context, name, should)`: This is called when a new resource should be created.
-  * `context`: provides utilties from the runtime environment, and is decribed in more detail there.
+  * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
   * `name`: the name or hash of the new resource.
   * `should`: a hash of the attributes for the new instance.

 * `update(context, name, should)`: This is called when a resource should be updated.
-  * `context`: provides utilties from the runtime environment, and is decribed in more detail there.
+  * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
   * `name`: the name or hash of the resource to change.
   * `should`: a hash of the desired state of the attributes.

 * `delete(context, name)`: This is called when a resource should be deleted.
-  * `context`: provides utilties from the runtime environment, and is decribed in more detail there.
+  * `context`: provides utilities from the runtime environment, and is described in more detail in its own section below.
   * `name`: the name or hash of the resource that should be deleted.

 The `SimpleProvider` takes care of basic logging, and error handling.